6 Ways to Get Heatless Curls Using Socks, Chopsticks, and More

 While our use of hair styling tools doesn't have nearly as big of an impact on reducing greenhouse gas emissions as, say, cutting down on how much meat we're eating, learning how to style your hair without heat can benefit the planet, your electricity bill, and your hair.
 And if you're looking for heatless curls methods to get the job done, you're in luck: there are a few simple ways to go about it.

-One technique that’s been trending on TikTok is #bathrobecurls, a heatless way to curl your hair using the rope from your bathrobe (aka a great way to upcycle your bathrobe tie!).
-There are also plenty of other tricks to get heatless curls, including using household items like socks, scrunchies, and hair ties.
+A couple of techniques that have been trending on TikTok are #sockcurls and #bathrobecurls—heatless ways to curl your hair using a pair of socks or the rope from your bathrobe.
+There are also plenty of other tricks to get heatless curls, including using items like chopsticks and scarves.

 Using these heatless curls techniques can do wonders for your hair: According to Dyson, temperatures over 300 degrees Fahrenheit can lead to weaker hair that becomes more prone to damage.
 So, the next time you’re wanting heat-free waves, check out these sustainable styling hacks that are totally worth trying.
 Your hair and the planet will thank you for it.